Tipser/slate/source/includes/_tipser-sdk.md

 ##Initialization

-To initialize you need to create a `tipser` const.
+To initialize you need to create an instance of Tipser SDK:

 ```typescript
 const tipser = TipserSDK(posId: string, options: TipserSdkConfig): TipserSDKInstance;